arnav-patil-12/arnav-patil-12.github.io/content/notes/year-one.md

 draft = false
 +++

 On this website, I've curated a collection of course notes.
 I hope you find them as helpful as I did!
 If you have any questions or feedback, feel free to reach out (contact info at top right).
+If a course is missing, I do not have notes available to share for it.

 # Fall